alan-turing-institute/PDSampler.jl/docs/src/techdoc/structure.md

 ## Test files

-The `test/` folder contains a number of test files:
+The `test/` folder contains a number of test files (one for each source file and one per executable example):

 ```
 ├── ex_gbps1.jl